davetron5000/optparse-plus/tutorial/4_happy_path.md

 end
 ```

-In short, we set up a fake git repo in our first step definition, using the `FILES` constant to make things easier.
-In our second step definition, we make sure to expand the "~" into `ENV['HOME']` before checking for the cloned repo, and in the last step we check that the files in `ENV['HOME']` are symlinks (being sure to use `lstat` instead of `stat`, as `stat` follows symlinks).
-Finally, you might not be familiar with the method `sh` that we're using to call `git`.
+In short, we set up a fake git repo in our first step definition, using the `FILES` constant so all steps know which files to expect.
+In our second step definition, we make sure to expand the "~" into `ENV['HOME']` before checking for the cloned repo.
+In the last step we check that the files in `ENV['HOME']` are symlinks (being sure to use `lstat` instead of `stat`, as `stat` follows symlinks and will report the files as normal files).

+You won't be familiar with the method `sh` that we're using to call `git`.
 This is provided by Methadone and we'll explore it in more detail later.
 For now, it functions similarly to `system`.

-Now, we should have a failing test:
+We should now have a failing test:

 ```sh
 $ rake features